nguyenpham/FelicityEgtb/README.md

 Compile
 ----------
-If you use other C++ IDE such as Visual Studio, you need to creat a new project and add all our code with prefix Egtb and all file in zlib, set compile flags to C++11, then those IDEs can compile those source code automatically.
+If you use other C++ IDE such as Visual Studio, xCode, you need to creat a new project and add all our code with prefix Egtb and all file in lzma folder, set compile flags to C++11, then those IDEs can compile those source code automatically.

-In case you want to compile those code manually with gcc, g++, you can use gcc to compile all C files, g++ for cpp files, then use g++ to link into executive file:
+In case you want to compile those code manually with gcc, g++, you may use gcc to compile all C files, g++ for cpp files, then use g++ to link into executive file:

     gcc -std=c99 -c ./lzma/*.c
     g++ -std=c++11 -c *.cpp -O3 -DNDEBUG